-SEATTLE, Wash. -- Daylight Savings Time in the United States starts on the second Sunday in March of each year and the Federal Emergency Management Agency encourages all Americans to use the change to daylight savings time as a reminder to implement emergency preparedness measures that will keep you and your family safe.
-For years, fire departments and safety officials have worked to remind citizens as they move their clocks ahead, to also change those smoke alarm batteries throughout their homes.
-According to FEMA Regional Administrator Susan Reinertson, adjusting clocks in cars, at home and in the office is a great opportunity to review disaster response plans and restock disaster kits.
+SEATTLE, Wash. -- Daylight Savings Time in the United States starts on the second Sunday in March of each year and the Federal Emergency Management Agency encourages all Americans to use the change to daylight savings time to update emergency preparedness plans.
+For years, firefighters and safety professionals at every level have asked the public to change smoke alarm batteries throughout their homes, as they move their clocks ahead.
+According to FEMA Acting Regional Administrator Dennis Hunsinger, the March ritual of making homes safer from fire is also a great opportunity to review disaster response plans and restock disaster kits.

-"Spring heralds increased risks for flash flooding, thunderstorms and wildfires throughout the Pacific Northwest, and daylight savings time is a great time to inventory and restock emergency kits and rehearse disaster plans," said Reinertson.
-"No matter how busy or hectic our daily routine, we all need to take the time to think about what to do in the event of severe weather-or any other major disaster.
+"Here in the Pacific Northwest, spring signals increased risks for flash flooding, thunderstorms and wildfires.
+Daylight Savings Time is a great time to inventory and restock emergency kits and rehearse disaster plans," said Hunsinger.
+"No matter how busy or hectic our daily routine, we all need to take the time to think about what to do in the event of severe weather, earthquake - or any other major disaster.
 Our 'Are You Ready?
 In-depth guide to Citizens' is a great resource for those interested in building or enhancing their readiness."

 FEMA's mission is to support our citizens and first responders to ensure that as a nation we work together to build, sustain, and improve our capability to prepare for, protect against, respond to, recover from, and mitigate all hazards.